Skip to main content

 For more information: NHSC Loan Repayment Program Fact sheet

-Money available per applicant: Funds are not taxable.
+Money available per applicant: Award amounts are based on profession.
+Funds are not taxable.

-National Health Service Corps (NHSC) Students to Service Loan Repayment Program (S2S LRP) Medical, nursing, physician assistant, and dental students in their last year of school are given loan repayment assistance in exchange for a commitment to provide primary care services in eligible HPSAs.
+National Health Service Corps (NHSC) Students to Service Loan Repayment Program (S2S LRP) Physician, nursing, physician assistant, dental, and maternity care treatment students in their last year of school are given loan repayment assistance in exchange for a commitment to provide primary care services in eligible HPSAs.

 Funding: Federal